Employer Information

 Placement

-The Emergency Departments in Cheltenham and Gloucester see 155,000 new patients a year.
+The Emergency Departments across Cheltenham and Gloucester Hospitals see approximately 155,000 new patients a year.

 The Departments have Consultant shop floor presence 365 days per year.
-Consultants cover from 08.00 – Midnight, 7 days per week.
+Consultants cover from 8am until at least Midnight, 7 days per week in GRH, and from 0800-2200 in CGH.
 There is a 24-hour middle grade rota with the Consultant on-call from home.

-The ED sees a wide variety of patients who self-present with injuries and illness.
+The ED sees a wide variety of patients who present with injuries and illness.
 All unscheduled admissions are seen and initially managed within the department.
-The F2 will be expected to participate in all aspects of patient care within the Department.
+The F2 doctor will be allocated to work in all areas of the Emergency Department and be expected to participate in all aspects of patient care within the Department.
 This will include initial assessment of patients with minor injuries, acutely ill patients and patients requiring immediate resuscitation.
 There will also be the opportunity to perform practical procedures.
-F2 doctors will be supported by senior colleagues and will discuss their findings and management plans.
-They will also have the opportunity to see and treat patients independently.

 Clinical Supervisor(s) for the placement